-Timetables for the Master of Teaching course can be downloaded from the faculty's timetables page.
-To ensure they are allocated to tutorial groups, all students must also download a personal timetable from the MyUni self-administration website during Orientation week.
+Timetables for the Master of Teaching can be found on the school's timetables page.
+To be allocated to seminar and tutorial groups, all students must download a personal timetable from the MyUni site (available from mid-February).

 Semester dates can be viewed on the University's Timetable website.

-MTeach candidates are eligible for a number of scholarships offered by the University, the faculty and other bodies.
-Information about University and faculty scholarships and prizes is available from the Scholarships and prizes section of the faculty website.
+MTeach candidates are eligible for a number of scholarships offered by the University, the school and other bodies.
+Information about University and school scholarships and prizes is available from the Scholarships and prizes section of the school website.

-Information about graduations, including graduation dates, is available from the graduations website.
+Information about graduation, including ceremony dates, is available from the graduations website.

-Further information about the DET GRP and a form to register for an interview are available on the DET website.
+Further information and application details are available on the Department’s website.